-specifies the login name of a System Security Officer when starting Adaptive Server, for the purposes of getting a new password for that account.
+specifies a nondefault directory location for the license cache file.
+The default location is specifies the login name of a System Security Officer when starting Adaptive Server, for the purposes of getting a new password for that account.
 Adaptive Server generates a random password, displays it, encrypts it, and saves it in master..syslogins as that account's new password.